top of page

 LT | OHIO STATE | 6’5 | 310

 Strengths: Simmons is a well-rounded tackle prospect with a ton of likeable traits.
-He plays with a nicely distributed and balanced base.
-Simmons’ footwork and agility is impressive, allowing him to redirect and counteract finesse moves.
-He just looks comfortable in space and stays alert through reps Weaknesses: Simmons has good power, but I’d like to see his anchor improve.
-Penalties will also need to be cleaned up.
-The main catch here is a season-ending injury in 2024 which will put his value in question Bottom Line: If medicals check out, Simmons can become a high quality tackle in the NFL.
+He plays with a well-distributed, balanced base and shows impressive footwork and agility, allowing him to redirect and counter finesse rushers effectively.
+He looks natural in space and stays engaged and alert throughout his reps.
+Weaknesses: While he has good play strength, his anchor can still improve, and he’ll need to clean up penalty issues.
+The biggest concern is a season-ending injury in 2024 that could impact his draft value.
+Bottom Line: If medicals check out, Simmons has the tools and tape to become a quality NFL tackle—with arguably the cleanest film in the class.

 Grade: Round 1